Multi-User Non-Linearly Separable Distributed Computing: Introduction

 \item \textbf{Sparse tensor factorization framework:} We introduce the sparse factorization of $\TensorF$ as $\TensorF = \TensorE \times_1 \mathbf{D}$ (the operation $\times_1$ is detailed in Section~\ref{Formulating}).
 The encoding tensor $\TensorE$ specifies, for each server~$n$, a subset of basis subfunctions and a subset of power terms to be computed by that server, while the decoding matrix $\mathbf{D}$ specifies a user set of size at most $\Delta$ to which each server transmits.
 Naturally, the sparsity of $\TensorE$ and $\mathbf{D}$ respectively specify the computation and communication costs.

-\item \textbf{A new achievable scheme design:} Focusing on lossless tensor factorization, we decompose $\TensorF$ into properly sized and carefully positioned subtensors, which are then factorized into subtensors of $\TensorE$ and $\mathbf{D}$, and lower bound the system rate, defined as $K/N$ (Theorem~\ref{Achievability-Converse}), by leveraging novel tools from fixed-support sparse matrix factorization and multilinear singular value decomposition (SVD)~\cite{le2023spurious,de2000}.
-Our approach yields an exponential reduction in the required number of servers for lossless reconstruction of user demands compared to the sparse matrix factorization solution~\cite{Khalesi2025Tessellated}, as demonstrated in Example~\ref{single-shot-example-simple}. \end{itemize}
+\item \textbf{A new achievable scheme design:} Focusing on lossless sparse tensor factorization, \ahmad{as detailed in Section~\ref{subsec:rate}}, we decompose $\TensorF$ into properly sized and carefully positioned subtensors, which are then factorized into subtensors of $\TensorE$ and $\mathbf{D}$, and lower bound the system rate, defined as $K/N$ (cf. Theorem~\ref{Achievability-Converse}), by leveraging novel tools from fixed-support sparse matrix factorization and multilinear singular value decomposition (SVD)~\cite{le2023spurious,de2000}.
+A naive approach to this problem is to first matricize the resulting demand tensor.
+However, such a transformation leads to a prohibitively large matrix representation, whose subfunction space grows exponentially with the number of basis subfunctions and combinatorially with their degree bounds, resulting in substantial rank and computational overhead.
+Our proposed approach yields an exponential reduction in \ahmad{total computation cost (cf. Proposition~\ref{comparison1}) and substantial savings in the required number of servers $N$ (cf. Example~\ref{single-shot-example-simple}, Case~$\mathrm{I}$), and communication resources (cf. Example~\ref{single-shot-example-simple}, Case~$\mathrm{II}$)} for lossless reconstruction of user demands compared to the sparse matrix factorization solution~\cite{Khalesi2025Tessellated}.